ichrist97/dhbw_electron_project/README.md

 **Electron**

 The application is created with [Electron](https://electronjs.org/).
-Therefore it is basically a website which is run as a desktop application.
+Therefore it is basically a website which gets run as a desktop application.

 ## To Use